lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

 ## Docker Jekyll - anything as code

-The approached described here, for running Jekyll locally, without actually installing it taps perfectly into the contemporary _anything as code_ buzz; If you build your web site for production using the same image as you use for development it's game over for all the _snowflake_ servers - I'll touch on this topic more future blogs to come.
+The approached described here, for running Jekyll locally, without actually installing it taps perfectly into the contemporary _anything as code_ buzz; If you build your web site for production using the same image as you use for development it's game over for all the _snowflake_ servers - I'll touch on this topic in a future blog.